Maverick French minister is a necessary nuisance for Hollande

 His portrayal of Mittal as a villain spawned a video game called "Kill Mittal" where players can battle the Indian businessman, portrayed as a giant robot, to keep the plant open.

-Montebourg also rounded on the British-based Economist magazine after it described France as being in a state of denial, calling it the comic of London's financial center.
+Montebourg also rounded on the British-based Economist magazine after it described France as being in a state of denial, calling it the comic of London's financial centre.

 Mocking the friction within the government, TV host and Tweeter Bernard Pivot invented the verb "to montebourg", meaning to contradict one's boss.